Splode/creep/README.md

 ![Go](https://github.com/Splode/creep/workflows/Go/badge.svg?branch=master)

-Creep can be used to generated gobs of random image data quickly given a single URL.
+Creep can be used to generate gobs of random image data quickly given a single URL.
 It has no dependencies or requirements and is cross-platform.

 - [creep](#creep)
   - [Install](#install)